The M4 carbine has evolved from the M16A2 assault rifle, which was highly popular in the United States Army.

 Each magazine can store up to 30 bullets.
 According to tests, the EPM improves the system’s reliability and durability.

-Concluding our M4 Scopes Guide
+Concluding my M4 Scopes Guide

 Well, that concludes our review of the best scopes for M4.
 Which one are you planning to buy?
 Since there’s no “one size that fits all,” we suggest you read the buyer’s guide once again and then decide.
-Or pick one of the four scopes we’ve reviewed here.
+Or pick one of the four scopes I’ve reviewed here.

 Optics have the ability to make any rifle more useful…and fun to use.
 The M4 is no exception!
 So, go ahead and buy one.

-Mike Fellon was born and raised in Dallas, Texas.
+Mike Fellon is an experienced firearms enthusiast and optics expert.
+He delivers unbiased and detailed rifle scope reviews.
+Born and raised in Dallas, Texas.
 He inherited his hunting passions after his father John – he was fascinated by his stories, hearing how much attention, focus, dedication and patience he invested in shooting every animal.
 When he was old enough, his father first allowed him to shoot some cans and bottles with his shotgun, and then took him hunting – it was love at first sight.
-Mike has never stopped pursuing his hobby ever since.
+Mike has never stopped shooting ever since.